Sep 16, 2020 SA Blog Team

-But traditional methods are no longer practical when releases accelerate from once every quarter, to once every week now in modern engineering world where we compete the win sophisticated consumers.
+But traditional methods are no longer practical when releases accelerate from once every quarter, to once every week now in the modern engineering world where we compete for the win, sophisticated consumers.

 While it’s vital to test the functional aspects of the code, security, performance, and so on, you also need to keep a close eye on the business value.
 Quality isn’t just about how well the software works technically; it also means delivering what the end user wants.